 Founded in Phoenix, Arizona in 2012, Tuft & Needle is a direct-to-consumer mattress and bedding brand owned by Serta Simmons Bedding.
-It’s best known mattress is the budget friendly Tuft Original.
+It’s best known mattress is the wallet-friendly T&N Original (which used to be called the Tuft).
 It also sells a mid-range mattress called The Mint and a premium mattress called The Hybrid.

-The Tuft Original is a 10 inch thick, all-foam mattress, constructed from two layers.
-The top layer is 3 inches of Tuft & Needle’s proprietary, open cell Adaptive foam, which is infused with graphite and cooling gel for breathability.
+The Tuft & Needle Original is a 10 inch thick, all-foam mattress, constructed from two layers.
+The top layer is 3 inches of the brand's proprietary, open cell Adaptive foam, which is infused with graphite and cooling gel for breathability.
 This lies on a 7-inch base layer of support foam.

 The Allswell, which is also 10 inches thick, is a hybrid mattress constructed from a combination of memory foam and pocket coils.
 There are four layers in total, beginning with 3/4 of an inch of gel memory foam, quilted into the cover.
 This is followed by a two-inch layer of graphite and copper-infused foam.
 Beneath this lies a six-inch core of pocketed coils, featuring thicker coils along the sides for edge support.
 This all rests on a 3/4-inch base made of polyurethane foam base.